 Delays in submitting letters of intent or applications may be unavoidable.
 DOE has accepted late submissions when applicants have been unable to make timely submissions because of technological disruptions or large scale natural disasters.
+DOE has made accommodations for incapacitating or life-threatening illnesses and for deaths of immediate family members.
 Other circumstances will not justify late submissions.
 Examples of unacceptable justifications are provided below: